mateuszwlosek/azure-pulumi-example/README.md

  - ingress for the application

 Projects contain a lot of environment variables usage, so they can be easily configured in Azure Pipelines.
-Used v2 of helm package as v3 has problems with helm hooks
+Used v2 of Helm package as v3 has problems with Helm hooks
 https://github.com/pulumi/pulumi-kubernetes/issues/555

 ## Pipelines

 Pulumi:
 Pipelines that executes `pulumi up`.
-Used for both pulumi projects (environment variables differ)
+Used for both Pulumi projects (environment variables differ)
-I used pulumi task and pulumi script in a console.
+I used Pulumi task and Pulumi script in a console.
 Pulumi script was used to create new stack if it doesn't exist.
-I couldn't do that in task as pulumi task assums that stack already exists.
-I used pulumi task for `pulumi up` as pulumi in console has problems with environment variables.
-Because of that I needed to use two different env variables that pulumi needs for authentication (PULUMI_ACCESS_TOKEN and pulumi.access.token.
-One is used by pulumi task the other one is used by `pulumi login`)
+I couldn't do that in task as Pulumi task assums that stack already exists.
+I used Pulumi task for `pulumi up` as Pulumi in console has problems with environment variables.
+Because of that I needed to use two different env variables that Pulumi needs for authentication (PULUMI_ACCESS_TOKEN and pulumi.access.token.
+One is used by Pulumi task the other one is used by `pulumi login`)
-Used AzureCLI task to login as azureSubscription parameter did not work with pulumi task.
+Used AzureCLI task to login as azureSubscription parameter did not work with Pulumi task.

 `env` had to be defined for script to use a secert env variable:
 ```